|

 THE OBSTACLE

-The rider shall start the obstacle portion with an average score of 5.
+The rider shall start the obstacle portion with an

-A judge may award up to 3 additional points for the execution of the
+additional points for the execution of the obstacle and

-quarter point increments as shown below.
+penalized using quarter point increments as shown

-After transitioning down to the appropriate safe speed the horse should
+After transitioning down to the appropriate safe

-look like it has seen and done the obstacle before and is looking to
+the obstacle before and is looking to find their way

-find their way through the challenge.
+through the challenge.
 On the obstacle, the EXCA is

 looking for a horse working on a loose or soft rein.
-For example, does

-the horse have a catty look with his head down hunting the obstacle?
+For example, does the horse have a catty look with his

-And, does the rider know where the horses’ feet are?
-Ideally, the horse
+know where the horses’ feet are?
+Ideally, the horse and

 Penalties (-1/4) point per incident